Former England great Jimmy Greaves dies aged 81

 Although he was fit for the final, Alf Ramsey's decision not to change a winning side was vindicated by Hurst's hat-trick at Wembley.

-After leaving Spurs in 1970, he played for West Ham before retiring from the game at the end of the 1970/71 season at the age of 31.
+After leaving Tottenham, Greaves played for West Ham before retiring at the end of the 1970/71 season.

 That stood as the all-time record until it was eclipsed by Cristiano Ronaldo in 2016-17.